sameeravurity/Personal-Portfolio/README.md

 Replace assets/data/content.json in your repo with the exported one.

 Commit and push.
+## Deployment on Github pages
+The applictaion code can be deployed by opening github pages and selecting the repo and the branch to be deployed.

 ## Deployment on AWS EC2 (Ubuntu)
 #### Prerequisites
 AWS account, SSH key pair, security group open to: